bananarama-chalmers/bananarama/reflections/hugo/reflection_02.md

 B: Set up a code structure that is easy to follow

-A->B: Discuss a optimal structure for us and implementing it
+A->B: Discuss an optimal structure for us and implementing it